Skip to main content

 --header 'X-Api-Key: YOUR_API_KEY'

-Account-scope registrations with more than 100 merchant triggers are processed asynchronously as a batch job.
+Account-scope and program-scope registrations with more than 100 merchant action triggers are processed asynchronously as a batch job.

 Batch processing workflow:

-1. Submit your account-scope registration via PUT - returns immediately with status: "pending"
+1. Submit your account-scope or program-scope registration via PUT - returns immediately with status: "pending"

 2. Poll the GET endpoint to monitor progress